Ordina-cyber/Ordina-cyber.github.io/_posts/2021-01-29-lifeatordina.md

 ---
 layout: post
-title:  "How is Ordina Life?"
+title:  "What is life like at Ordina?"
 author: thomas_driessen
 categories: [Ordina]
 image: assets/images/ordinalogo_dark.png
-description: "How is Ordina Life?"
+description: "What is life like at Ordina?"
 featured: true
 hidden: false
 ---